 He also has devoted substantial time to his Mediation practice mediating all types of cases.
 He is a certified circuit civil mediator by the Florida Supreme Court.
 He chaired a sub-committee of the local rules committee which drafted the local bankruptcy rule on mediation and he was appointed as one of the court mediators to mediate hundreds of cases in the Taylor, Bean and Whitaker case.

 He is a past Chair of The Florida Bar’s Business Law Section Bankruptcy/UCC Committee and a past President of the Central Florida Bankruptcy Law Association.
-He currently serves as vice-chair of the Statewide Bankruptcy/Judicial Liaison Committee and serves on the Middle District Local Bankruptcy Rules Committee.

 Prior to attending law school, Mr. Saxton worked for the Martin Marietta Orlando Aerospace Company (now Lockheed Martin).
 He began his legal career in 1990 in Orlando at the Maguire, Voorhis and Wells, P.A. firm, where he became a shareholder in 1997.
 After the firm merged with Holland & Knight, LLP in 1998, Mr. Saxton practiced with the Orlando office of Holland & Knight, LLP until 2001 when he joined the WHWW firm.